We’re not talking about languages or frameworks

 As for frameworks we developers can argue all day and night about which is the best (React vs. Vue or Bootstrap vs. Foundation) but the truth is all frameworks are valuable and could be useful for your career.
 I would recommend reaching to the companies you want to work at and see what frameworks they are using and start learning those first.

 Master every program you use

 Keyboard shortcuts save time.
 You simply need to build the muscle memory to master them.
 The fastest way to build that muscle memory is by reading the full list of available keyboard shortcuts and then forcing yourself to use your mouse as little as possible.
 I would start by learning the shortcuts for your code editor first (VS Code, Sublime, Atom).
 This is the application you spend most of your time in so mastering its shortcuts will save you the most time.
-You might not know this, but even WordPress has keyboard shortcuts, including the new Gutenberg editor has support.
+You might not know this, but even WordPress has keyboard shortcuts, including the new Gutenberg editor that has support.

 Additionally, you can even save more time by using gaming mice and keyboards and applying single click macros for the most common functions you perform.
-I personally love having the two additional keys on my mouse for copy and paste.
+I love having the two additional keys on my mouse for copy and paste.

 Understand the art of proper commenting

 Commenting is a basic function in any programming language, but a majority of the time classes and lessons will not cover when you should comment or what to include a comment.
 The short version is comments allow you to document and clarify a section of code.
 These comments should also be easy to read and follow the structure of your code.